Excursion Train Rides

 Location

-Tickets maybe purchased or picked up from the Central Pacific Passenger Station at the corner of Front and J Streets in Old Sacramento.
+Tickets may be purchased or picked up from the Central Pacific Passenger Station at the corner of Front and J streets in Old Sacramento.
 Click here for a google maps link.

 Accessibility

 Due to the historic nature of the coaches, all passengers must be able to climb a narrow set of stairs to board the coaches.
 Due to limited aisle widths, wheelchairs, mobility devices, and strollers are not permitted on the coaches.
 Temporary storage for devices is provided at the passenger station.
-Should you have any questions regarding accessibility please call the Membership Office at (916) 445-5995.
+Should you have any questions regarding accessibility, please call the Membership Office at (916) 445-5995.

 Ride In First Class Style